openjournals/joss/docs/submitting.md

 ### Authorship

-Purely financial contributions are not considered sufficient for co-authorship of JOSS submissions, but project direction and other forms of non-code contributions are.
+Purely financial (such as being named on an award) and organizational (such as general supervision of a research group) contributions are not considered sufficient for co-authorship of JOSS submissions, but active project direction and other forms of non-code contributions are.
 The authors themselves assume responsibility for deciding who should be credited with co-authorship, and co-authors must always agree to be listed.
+In addition, co-authors agree to be accountable for all aspects of the work.

 ### Submissions using proprietary languages/dev environments